 On this page

-Therefore, the main top-level actors are the same as with youth policy (see more in Chapter 1.
-Youth Policy Governance).
-The ministry in charge of youth is the Ministry of Education and Research, the department responsible is the Department of Youth and Talent Policy.
-The national youth work agency up to 31.07.2020 was the Estonian Youth Work Centre.
-Since 01.08.2020, there is a new governmental body under the administration of the Ministry of Education and Research called the Education and Youth Board.
-The joint institution was established on the basis of the services of Foundation Innove, Foundation Archimedes, Information Technology Foundation for Education and Estonian Youth Work Centre.
-The main objective of the new organization is to implement the education and youth policy.
+The ministry in charge of youth sector is the Ministry of Education and Research, the department responsible is the Department of Youth and Talent Policy.
+The operational management of youth sector has been the responsibility of the national youth work agency,up to 31.07.2020 known as the Estonian Youth Work Centre.
+Since 1 August, there is a new governmental body under the administration of the Ministry of Education and Research called the Education and Youth Board.
+The joint institution was established on the basis of the previous services of Foundation Innove, Foundation Archimedes, Information Technology Foundation for Education and Estonian Youth Work Centre.
+The main objective of the new organization is to implement the education and youth policies.

 According to the Local Government Organization Act, the local governments have a key role in organizing youth work.
 Most of the financing of youth work comes also from the budget and own income of the local municipalities.
-The municipalities have the obligation to have a general development plan according to the aforementioned act, but there are no regulations stating that there should be a separate strategy or development plan for youth work.
+The municipalities have the obligation to have a general development plan for the local levelaccording to the aforementioned act.
 The Youth Work Act states that a local government council has to determine their youth work priorities and set out the tasks in the local development plan.
-Therefore, there are municipalities that have a separate youth work development plan, and others, who have a paragraph of youth work in the general development plan.
+Hence there are municipalities that have a separate youth work development plan and others who have a paragraph on youth work in their general development plan.